johnwr-response/aks-kafka-beginners-course/LOCAL_NOTES.md

   - See pictures from 2:30 and 3:38 in video
 - Case Study - Big Data Ingestion
   - See pictures from 0:34 and 1:40 in video
+- Case Study - Logging and Metrics Aggregation
+  - See pictures from 1:50 in video

 # Github setup
 ```